marcog83/js-suspenders/README.md

 this is a lighweight port of famous AS3 library swiftsuspenders 2.

 NB. `js-suspenders-101-porting.zip` file contains the first version I ported.
 I mean... i just wrote as a monkey copying from AS3 to JS.

+*Dependency injection means giving an object its instance variables.
+Really.
+That's it.* by James Shore.

+This is also the js-suspenders design goal.

 Although it basically works, at the moment this is just a "porting exercise".(I commented pieces of code I wasn't able to rewrite)
 Not every features are implemented: